opentok/opentok-react-native/docs/OTPublisher.md

 * `eventHandlers` (Object) -- An object containing key-value pairs of event names and callback functions for event handlers.
 See [Events](#events).

+## Methods

+**getRtcStatsReport()** Gets the RTC stats report for the publisher.
+This is an asynchronous operation.
+The OTPublisher object dispatches an `rtcStatsReport` event when RTC statistics for the publisher are available.

 ## properties object

 The `properties` object passed into the OTPublisher object has the following properties: